 Initially, in August, the men in the Yorkshire Miners’ Association had drawn strike pay, but that was depleted within a few weeks.
 In Woodlesford a fund for feeding the children of non-union men was opened at the start of September and about 25 to 30 families were given weekly grocery orders varying between 2s 6d and 4s depending on the number of mouths they had to feed.
 The Rothwell Times reported on Friday 6 October that “a generous response” had been given to an appeal for financial support from a relief committee led by the vicar, Arthur Irvin.

 “It is, however, greatly to be feared that now the union funds are exhausted, it will be impossible to meet all the claims that will be made upon the fund, unless a second appeal can be made to the public,” said the paper.
 Using religious references typical of the period it went on: “Much private relief has been given at the various houses in the form of soup, meat, flour, bread, money and meals to children, and the ladies of Woodlesford, with that true spirit of Christian sympathy with those in distress, which always abounds in the hearts of the women of England, have formed themselves into a strong organisation for the special purpose of providing meals at the Board School for the children of those who are not at work.”
-The first “soup dinner” for about 200 children was given on Thursday 28 September and 380 had breakfast the following Sunday morning.
+The first “soup dinner” for about 200 children was given on Thursday 28 September.
+380 breakfast were served on the following Sunday morning.
 In subsequent weeks meals were provided at the brewery.

 In Oulton the school log book records that on 22 September twelve children left early to be given tea at the parsonage.
-They were sons and daughters of miners and quarrymen out of work “in consequence of the strike.”
+They were sons and daughters of miners and quarrymen out of work “in consequence of the strike.
 A soup kitchen paid for by “the gentry” operated at Oulton House from the first week of October and there were similar efforts in Methley, Rothwell, Stourton and Lofthouse.
 A campaign was mounted by striking miners against the monopoly Rothwell Gas Company which had imported “blackleg” coal from out of the area.
 Householders were encouraged to turn off their gas and use candles instead.
 Shopkeepers were threatened with a boycott if they didn’t do likewise.

 After the government intervened in an industrial dispute for the first time the strike ended in November.
 The miners thought they’d won as their pay was guaranteed at the pre-strike level but after a few months it was cut by ten per cent by a newly established conciliation board.
 The owners wanted a further cut of ten per cent three years later and the board collapsed.